 Only one command can be specified on the command line unless otherwise specified below.
-For all the long versions of the command and option names, you need to use only enough letters to ensure that ipchains can differentiate it from all other options.
-Configuration for CAS, TS, and Dial-in Access
+For all the long versions of the command and option names, you need to use only enough letters to ensure that iptables can differentiate it from all other options.